eclipse-archived/smarthome/extensions/transform/org.eclipse.smarthome.transform.jsonpath/README.md

 Returns `null` if the JsonPath expression could not be found.
 Compared to standard JSON the transformation it returns evaluated values when a single alement is retrieved from the query.
 Means it does not return a valid JSON `[ 23.2 ]` but `23.2`, `[ "Outside" ]` but `Outside`.
-This makes it possible to use it in lables or output channel of things and get Numbers or strings instead of JSON arrays.
+This makes it possible to use it in labels or output channel of things and get Numbers or Strings instead of JSON arrays.
-A querry which returns multiple elements as list is not supported.
+A query which returns multiple elements as list is not supported.

 ## Further Reading

 * An extended [introduction](https://www.w3schools.com/js/js_json_intro.asp) can be found at W3School.
 * As JsonPath transformation is based on [Jayway](https://github.com/json-path/JsonPath) using a [online validator](https://jsonpath.herokuapp.com/) which also uses Jaway will give most similar results.